Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Numerical Experiments

 \subsection{Experiment 6: Comparison on Real Data Sets Between \textsc{BKerNN}, Brownian Kernel Ridge Regression and a ReLU Neural Network}

 In Experiment 6, we evaluate the $R^2$ scores, defined in Equation~\eqref{eq:r2}, of four methods: \textsc{BKRR}, \textsc{BKerNN} with concave variable regularisation, \textsc{BKerNN} with concave feature regularisation, and \textsc{ReLUNN}, across 17 real-world data sets.
 These data sets were obtained from the tabular benchmark numerical regression suite via the OpenML platform, as described by \citet{grinch}.
 Each data set was processed to include only numerical variables and rescaled to have centred covariates with standard deviation equal to one.
-The data sets were uniformly cropped to contain 400 training samples and 100 testing samples, with dimensionality varying across data sets as shown in Figure~\ref{fig:exp6}.
-For both \textsc{BKerNN} and \textsc{ReLUNN}, the number of particles or hidden neurons was set to twice the dimension of each data set, while the training parameters were fixed.
+The data sets were uniformly cropped to contain 400 training samples and 100 testing samples (except for a few datasets, see Appendix~\ref{app:num_exp6}), with dimensionality varying across data sets as shown in Figure~\ref{fig:exp6}.
+For both \textsc{BKerNN} and \textsc{ReLUNN}, the number of particles or hidden neurons was set to twice the dimension of each data set (except for the dataset with the highest dimension, ``semeion'', $d=256$, where it was fixed to a 100), while the training parameters were fixed.
 Details are available in Appendix~\ref{app:num_exp6}.

 The results indicate that \textsc{B\textsc{KRR}} often performs the worst among all methods.
 In contrast, \textsc{BKerNN} with concave feature regularisation and \textsc{ReLUNN} frequently emerge as the best estimators, performing similarly well on average across the various data sets.